LonghornNeurotech/ML_Development1/trained_models/README.md

 4. shape your inputs to be compatible with the model's inputs (generally just modify the input length (time steps))
 5. use model.predict(input sample) to make a binary prediction

+TODO: add run, preprocess, model scripts for each model